walnutseal1/discord-mcp/README.md

 ## License

-MIT License - feel free to modify and use as needed!
+APACHE LICENSE 2.0 - feel free to modify and use as needed!